alvg123/alvg123/resume.md

+Alex Vuong:
-gradued from Rxobury Preparty High School as Salutatorian, 2022-2023
+- gradued from Roxbury Preparty High School as Salutatorian, 2022-2023